vergoh/vnstat/README.md

 ##### Done

   * database creation with basic insert functionality
+  * support for multiple interfaces

 ##### TODO

-  * support for multiple interfaces instead of hardcoded eth0
   * data buffering in daemon instead of writing to disk once every update cycle
   * data import from vnStat 1.x database format
   * all outputs (text and image)